Best Squad Snapshot: Army Spc. Alejandro Medina

 |0

 This work, Best Squad Snapshot: Army Spc.
-Alejandro Medina [Image 11 of 11], by Steven Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Alejandro Medina, by Steven Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT